scitran/client/Toolbox-methods.md

 st = scitran('vistalab');
 tbx = st.toolboxGet('aldit-toolboxes.json','project','ALDIT');
 ```
-The tbx return is a toolboxes object that contains the critical information about the github repositories containing the toolboxes.
+tbx is a toolboxes object that contains information about the github repositories where the toolboxes can be found.

 ### Validating a toolbox
-You can validate whether a toolbox is on your path this way
+Validate whether a toolbox is on your path this way
 ```
 >> st.toolboxValidate(tbx);
 Repo dti-error (dtiError) found.
 Repo vistasoft (vistaRootPath) found.
 ```
 ### Installing or cloning a toolbox
-If the toolboxes are not on your path, you can install them this way
+If the toolboxes are not on your path, install them using install or clone methods.
+The install version download a zip file from the github site.
 ```
 tbx = st.toolboxInstall(tbx);
 ```
-(or clone them)
+The clone method calls 'git clone' on the github site.
 ```
-tbx = st.toolboxInstall(tbx);
+tbx = st.toolboxClone(tbx);
 ```
+Both of these methods can be used with flags that specify a commit or branch or clone depth.

 ## About Toolboxes
 ### Printing toolbox info